-There are several possible lessons.
+There are several lessons.
 First, is the lesson which forms our theme, Listen to Jesus.
 Nothing would have happened that night if the servants had simply ignored Him.
 They could have, He had no specific authority in that house.
-Like them, we need to listen to Jesus, and to follow His direction.
+Like them, we need to listen, to hear Jesus, and to follow His direction.
 Not all that seems to be pointless is.
-Sometimes God has hidden blessings in doing things His way, even when it doesn't make sense to us.
+Sometimes God has hidden great benefits in doing things His way, even when it doesn't make sense to us.

-To listen to Jesus today, you need to listen to the Word of God.
+To listen to Jesus, you need to listen to the Word of God.
 That means more than simply allowing it to flow over you.
-You want to pay attention, you want to think about what is being told to you, what Christ commands in His Word – and everything God tells us is a command.
+You want to pay attention, you want to think about what is being told to you and how it might apply to you and your life.
+You want to hear what Christ commands in His Word – and everything God tells us is a command.
 We ignore the Word of God in any topic at our peril.
 God knows.
 He knows what is true.
 He knows what we are like and what we are dealing with.
 He knows how to bring us blessings.

 What God tells us does not always have to make sense to us.
 Those servants did not understand the water thing, as they filled those large pots.
 You don't have to understand what or how or why either.
 Admittedly, it is nice to understand, but sometimes it is just faith, trust in God, that we need to listen to, and do it as God says to do it.

-A good example of this principle is all of the grumbling that goes on in churches.
+A good example of this principle is all of the grumbling in our churches.
 God tells us to take our troubles to the ones who are troubling to us – directly, one-on-one.
 If you have a concern about me, or about someone in the parish, you are to take it to them personally, and hash it out there.
-That hasn't always happened here.
-We have had people grumbling to one another about someone else, instead.
-The result has been the discontent and division in our congregation.
-And when people are encouraged to do what God's Word teaches us to do, they frequently have said that it is not reasonable, and that it would never work, and that the destructive course of grumbling and gossip is better and more useful.
+That doesn't happened in many situations.
+We have all witnessed people grumbling to one another about someone else, instead of talking to the one they were grumbling about.
+The result is frequently discontent and division in a congregation, a scenario we see happening all around us in the Synod.
+And when I have encouraged people to do what God's Word teaches us to do, many have told me that it is not reasonable, and that it would never work, and that the destructive course of grumbling and gossip is better and more useful.
 But God's way is the way of healing, even if it doesn't seem that way or to appeal to us.

-God's way doesn't need to make sense or appeal to us.
+God's way doesn't have to make sense or appeal to us.
 In fact, it is human nature that God's ways would not appeal to our flesh.
 It is, none the less, God's way, and it will be effective for accomplishing what God wills.
 His way is usually effective in bringing relief and peace to His people, too.
-No one thought at the time that Jesus should die on the cross, except His enemies.
-No one thought that Jesus would be able to do something positive with so terrible a thing.
+I mean, no one thought at that time that Jesus should die on the cross, except His enemies — and Jesus Himself.
+No one but Jesus thought that He would be able to do something positive with so terrible a thing.
 But He took your sins and mine there.
 He nailed them to the cross in His body, and He died the death that you and I have earned.
 Because He died for our sins, God forgives us.
-Those who know this truth, and trust God, and take Him at His Word, are called "the children of God" and are given eternal life, and are promised by God that they will rise even from their graves to life of both body and soul - with Jesus - forever.
+Those who know this truth, and trust God, and take Him at His Word, are called "the children of God" and are given eternal life and are promised by God that they will rise even from their graves to life of both body and soul - with Jesus - forever.

-It doesn't have to make sense to us from the "get-go".
+It doesn't have to make sense to us from the "get go".
 We need to listen to Jesus.
 He will help.
-And our need doesn't need to be the real important stuff either.
+And our need doesn't have to be the real important stuff either.
 Jesus cares about us.
 He cares about the little things, too.
-He helped this couple with the need of the moment – a little extra wine.
+He helped this couple with the need of the moment – a little extra wine – okay, a lot of extra wine.
 You can take anything to God.
 And everything He tells you to do is what you should do.

 I don't expect God to talk to me personally out loud, and neither should you, but His Word tells us what we are to be like, and how we ought to behave, and doing it – whatever "it" may be – Jesus' way is always the right way.
-There is nothing God speaks to us that we can brush aside and say, "Aw, that isn't important."
 If God says it, it must be important, and we should listen to Jesus.
 God will help you in your troubles, and He will guide you in your way.

 Do we need this forgiveness upon forgiveness upon forgiveness?
 The question is an impious question.
 God gives it.
 One might assume, rightly, that any one absolution is sufficient for the moment, but God is so superabundant in His giving that He gives and gives, and pours out more and more upon us for our comfort and our assurance.
-Who are we to ask the question of need?
+If you are wrestling with your sin, hearing one absolution may not be enough to quiet your fears and silence your guilt and shame.
+Besides, who are we to ask the question of need?
 God gives – and gives richly and abundantly!
 He gives so that if you can imagine that He did not intend you to be forgiven in the absolution that you cannot doubt that He knows your sins, and He knows you are there, and forgives you as He gives His body and blood into your hand and your mouth, personally!
 Listen to Jesus!

 You see, the question about listening to Jesus is really the question about who is Lord here.
 Our flesh is always tempted to push God aside and take charge.
 That is what Adam and Eve did in the garden.
 That is what Mary began to do at the Wedding at Cana.
 Jesus reminded her, gently, that He was in charge and that He would handle the situation according to His own timing and wisdom.
 The question each of us needs to answer in every situation where we are tempted to put our own wisdom and our own ways first is, "Who is the Lord here?"

 Who do we trust – ourselves, or Jesus?
 Who knows and understands how things work better – us or the Lord?
-Who is in contact with truth and reality more firmly and reliably?
-God demonstrated on the cross that the unthinkably awful could serve His holy purpose.
+Even the wickedness and sin of those who persecuted Him and executed Him served God's holy purpose.
 Because of that death, you are forgiven, and Jesus pours out on you eternal life.
 Jesus shows us in Cana how compassionate and abundant He is.
 Mary tells the servants of the house, and reminds us, to listen to Jesus, and to do whatever He tells you to do.
 It worked then, even though it wasn't clear until Jesus was finished just what He was going to accomplish.
-It isn't clear for us, either, many times, what Jesus is planning to accomplish.
+It isn't clear for us, either, many times, precisely what Jesus is planning to accomplish.
 But as it was in those days, so it is today.
 Listen to Jesus.

 In the Name of the Father, and of the Son, and of the Holy Ghost.